CasualYT31/ComputerWars/CWM Format Specification.md

    `FALSE`, the unit can be moved.
  - In between each army's Country ID and Funds, there is a new `TeamID` field, which stores the team that the army belongs to.
+ - Immediately after the waiting state of the unit, another `bool` field is stored, representing the capturing state of the unit.
+If `TRUE`, the unit is capturing something.
+If `FALSE`, the unit is not capturing anything.